-I also want to apologise a bit if any of this has made me seem like a judgemental bitch.
-I totally understand that this stuff might not have ever crossed some people’s minds.
+I also want to apologise a bit if any of this has made me come across as being judgemental.
+I totally understand that all this might never have crossed some people’s minds.
 But the thing is, as much as I value the work, I don’t want to be locating and deleting dark web porn links on the photos of your children in the first place.
-I want us all to get smarter and work harder to stamp these creeps out in the first place.
-That’s why I get on my high horse about this stuff – because it really does matter.
+I want us all to get smarter and work harder to stamp these creeps out.

-Anyway, please make sure you take an hour to really look at your website’s security at some point before I write part two.
-And for Christ’s sake, go and change all your passwords.
+Anyway, please make sure you take an hour to really look at your website’s security at some point soon.
+And please, go and change all your passwords.